Iconic Kiev Cathedral

 - Cathedral stone church in the name of St. Archangel Michael had 7 domes;

-- Refectory Church in the name of the John Evangelist, which was built in 1713.
-It was a two-storied stone church, the dome of which was iron and later, in 1848 was covered with gold;
+- Refectory Church in the name of the John Evangelist, built in 1713.
+It was a two-storied stone church, the dome of which was iron and in 1848 was covered with gold;

-- St. Nicholas temple, which was wooden, at first, and 1856 it was reconstructed into a new stone church;
+- St. Nicholas temple, it was wooden, at first, and in 1856 it was reconstructed into a new stone church;

 - A stone two-storied church in the name of the Smolensk Mother of God.
 It was built near the house for pilgrims;

-An interesting fact is that during the Soviet anti-religious campaign of the 1920s, another outstanding monument of Old Russian architecture – St.Sophia Cathedral was saved from destruction.
-And primarily it avoided a disastrous fate with the enormous efforts of many scientists and historians.
+An interesting fact is that during the Soviet anti-religious campaign of the 1920s, another outstanding monument of Byzanteen architecture – St.Sophia Cathedral was saved from destruction.
+And primarily it avoided a disastrous fate with the enormous efforts of many Ukrainian and French historians.

-During the Second World War, some of the frescoes were removed to Germany, where they got to the Hermitage in St. Petersburg.
+During the Second World War, some of the frescoes were removed to Germany, from where they got to the Hermitage in St. Peterburg.

-In the early 1990s, the Ukrainian Orthodox Church of Kiev Patriarchate collects funds for the reconstruction of the cathedral.
-That money was enough only for the initial research, it was clear that the unique monument of Ukrainian Baroque cannot be restored without a support of the state.
+In the early 1990s, the Ukrainian Orthodox Church of Kiev Patriarchate starts collecting funds for the reconstruction of the cathedral.
+That money was enough only for the initial research, it was clear that the unique cathedral cannot be restored without a support of the state.
 The Ukrainian community sent numerous appeals to the President to provide funding for restoration.
 Finally, on December 9, 1995, President of Ukraine Leonid Kuchma issued a decree which defined the restoration of the Monastery as a national priority.

-In February 2001, four fragments of frescoes of the 12th century of St. Michael’s Cathedral, which were stored in the Hermitage, were handed over to Ukraine.
-In January 2004, the Ministry of Culture of Russia decided to transfer from the Hermitage to the Ukraine the last seven frescoes of St. Michael’s Cathedral in Kiev.
-And in 2004, the transfer frescoes was completed.
+In February 2001, four fragments of frescoes of the 12th century Cathedral, that were stored in the Hermitage, were handed over to Ukraine.
+In January 2004, the Ministry of Culture of Russia decided to transfer from the Hermitage to Ukraine seven more frescoes.

-Monastery in the times of Euromaidan Revolution 2013
+Monastery in the times of Euromaidan Revolution in 2013

 During the violent dispersal of Euromaidan on the night of November 30, 2013, a part of people who fled from the police unit “Berkut”, found refuge in the territory of the Monastery.
 During the clashes with “Berkut”, the protesters hid in the cathedral and organized temporary headquarters there.
 The seminarians from the Kyiv Orthodox Theological Academy helped protesters: went on the night duties, brought medicines, made tea, carried hot water.

 On the night of December 11, 2013, the bell of the St. Michael’s Monastery sounded the alarm for the first time during the last 8 centuries.
-Before, it was only in 1240, during the Mongol invasion.
-It is owing to this sound of bells thousands of Kiev citizens gathered in the city center and the attempt to clean up Euromaidan by the employees of the special division “Berkut” and armed forces of the Internal Troops were unsuccessful.
+The previous time it was in 1240, during the Mongol invasion.
+It is owing to this sound of bells thousands of Kiev citizens gathered in the city center and the attempt to clean up Euromaidan by the police division “Berkut” and armed forces of the Internal Troops were unsuccessful.